Learning Developer, National Teaching Fellow and Head of the Writing Development Centre, Newcastle University

 I’ve worked since as a Learning Developer at Newcastle University and the University of East Anglia (where I was head of their Learning Development Services) and Cambridge University, where I worked on the Transkills project, Digital Humanities project and the New Curriculum for Information Literacy (ANCIL).
 I have also spent some time as a Researcher Developer (PhD and Postdoc) and Educational Developer (Academic Staff) at Cambridge University and Anglia Ruskin University.

-I’m a member of the Association of Learning Developers in Higher Education (ALDinHE) and of their Professional Development Working Group and Steering Group.
-I’m also a Senior Fellow of the HEA.
+I’m a member of the Association of Learning Developers in Higher Education (ALDinHE).
+I am co-chair of their Professional Development Working Group and Treasurer of the Steering Group.
+I’m also a Senior Fellow of the HEA and a Certified Leading Practitioner of Learning Development.

 In my spare time, I slave to keep my pedigree fancy rats in the rather luxurious lifestyle to which they have insisted on becoming accustomed.
 As befits Rats in a Digital Age, they like to consume information in various formats including books and computer wires, but they are less keen on WiFi, as it gives them nothing to get their teeth into.